jamesmacwhite/surf-map-thumbnails/README.md

 # Surf Map Thumbnails

-Additional map thumbnails for surf maps for use in SourceBans and other web apps that display map thumbnail images.
+Map thumbnails for surf maps for use in SourceBans and other web apps that display map thumbnail images.

-All map images are taken directly in-game and saved at 1920 x 1080 at 1080p.
+All map images are taken directly in-game and saved at 1920 x 1080.

-A batch conversion process is automated to crop and resize images to the correct sizes for various web apps.
+An automated batch conversion process is used to automate the cropping of images to the correct sizes for various different web apps.

 ## Usage

-Simply upload the image folder path relative to the web app that supports displaying map images.
+Simply upload the images within the folder of the web app.

-The high resolution image folder is the original images at their native size when taken in-game.

 Currently supported web apps and image paths:

-* SourceBans - sourcebans/images/maps
+* SourceBans - sourcebans/images/maps 340px x 225px
-* XI Server Management (Invision Power Board) - uploads/servermgnt/maps
+* XI Server Management (Invision Power Board) - uploads/servermgnt/maps 160px x 120px

-## Creating your own map thumbnails
+## Capturing your own map images

 These instructions are written for Source based games.
 In order to create your own images you'll need the following: